Jesusjeco/Jeco-Wordpress-Shell/readme.md

 It has a basic hello-world already added to be used as an starting point.
 It also includes a list of my suggested plugins.

+## Notes
+The files used are NOT an obligation.
+As a developer feel free to destroy/adjust all you need.
+The purpose of this theme is NOT to force a UX/UI but to offer an initial structure to save time.
+I am adding some default styles but those are mostly to give you a starting point.
+Every single style file that you should need, is located in the src/ folder.
+All the names are pretty self explanatory

 ## Steps
 1- Once you cloned the repo, activate the plugins.
 It is recommended to activate one by one so you can apply the configuration individually and according to your taste.